abel12-pro/H/README.md

 # 📖 Set up hello microverse Project <a name="about-project"></a>

-**In this project, I have set up a "H" repository. simple coding is implemented here.
+In Setup hello microverse  project, I have set up a "H" repository. simple coding is implemented here.
 My goal here is to be familiar with the enviroment.
 I will be using them in all Microverse projects and most likely in the  future job as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>
 1.CSS